 WHO WE ARE

-That program began the work of the West Virginia Center on Climate Change.
-Since 2014, scores of experts and thousands of climate-concerned people have participated in WV3C’s educational programs statewide.
-Thousands more people follow WV3C’s science-based outreach updates online.
+This notable program began the work of the West Virginia Center on Climate Change (WV3C), then a project of Allegheny Highlands conservation group Friends of Blackwater.
+Since 2014, scores of experts and thousands of climate-concerned citizens have participated in WV3C’s educational programs statewide.
+Many more follow WV3C’s web-based science outreach updates.

 This kind of “people power” is necessary to solve the climate crisis.
-This page shows some of the wonderful people who have help make WV3C’s programs rewarding and successful.
 Join us!